-The EU General Data Protection Regulation (GDPR) is set to take effect on May 25, 2018.
+The EU General Data Protection Regulation (GDPR) took effect on May 25, 2018.
 GDPR is the most significant piece of legislation on data protection to date, and this new regulation broadly affects all organizations, government agencies, and companies throughout the world that collect or use personal data tied to EU residents.
 The GDPR strengthens privacy rights of individuals by requiring organization who receive and process personal data to comply with stricter regulations, significantly expanding an individual rights over their data, and providing increased transparency into the nature, purpose, and use of data.

 AppointmentPlus’ Commitment to Data Protection and GDPR Compliance